Combinatorial Insight of Riemann Boundary Value Problem in Lattice Walk Problems: Introduction

 \section{Introduction}

-Quarter-plane lattice walks refer to walks with fixed step sets (allowed lengths and directions), ending on the grid and restricted in the quarter.
-By solving a lattice walk problem, we mean finding an explicit expression of the number of configurations of $n$-step walks ending on an arbitrary vertex or the generating function of this number of configurations.
-Enumeration of lattice walks is a classical combinatorial problem and it has close relations with probability\cite{malyshev1972analytical}, mathphysics\cite{brak2005directed}, integral systems\cite{Tong2021} and representation theory\cite{postnova2021counting}.
-Quarter-plane lattice walks with small steps are well studied in the past several years.
-In \cite{bousquet2010walks}, Bousquet-M\'elou and Mishna distinguished all $256$ possible walks into $79$ different non-trivial two-dimensional models.
-Among these $79$ models, there are $23$ associated with finite symmetry groups.
-These models can further be classified: $16$ models are associated with $D_2$ groups, five models with $D_3$ groups and two models with $D_4$ groups.
+Quarter-plane lattice walk models describe walks with fixed step sets (allowed steps in terms of lengths and directions), ending on the grids and restricted in the first quadrant.
+By solving a lattice walk problem, we mean finding an explicit expression of the number of configurations of $n$-step walks ending on an arbitrary vertex.
+This is equivalent to determining the generating function of the number of configurations.
+Lattice walk enumeration is a classical combinatorial problem with connections to probability theory \cite{malyshev1972analytical}, mathematical physics \cite{brak2005directed}, integrable systems \cite{Tong2021}, and representation theory \cite{postnova2021counting}.

+Quarter-plane lattice walks with small steps have been extensively studied.
+In \cite{bousquet2010walks}, Bousquet-M\'elou and Mishna classified all $256$ possible walks into $79$ distinct non-trivial two-dimensional models.
+Among these, $23$ models are associated with finite symmetry groups: $16$ models with $D_2$ groups (dihedral $2$), five models with $D_3$ groups and two with $D_4$ groups.

-There are several different approaches to lattice walk problems.
-In \cite{bousquet2010walks} and \cite{bousquet2016elementary}, Bousquet-M\'elou and Mishna introduced the kernel method appraoch and solve all the models associated with finite groups.
-In \cite{Melczer2014}, Stephen Melczer and Marni Mishna use iterate kernel method to prove formulas for asymptotic behaviors and find an explicit expression for the generating functions of some singular models.
+Various methods exist for solving lattice walk problems.
+In \cite{bousquet2010walks} and \cite{bousquet2016elementary}, the kernel method was introduced to solve all models with finite symmetry groups.
+In \cite{Melczer2014}, the iterated kernel method was used to derive asymptotic formulas and explicit generating functions for certain singular models.

-Before combinatoricists got interested in quarter-plane lattice walk problems, probabilists had developed an analytic approach to quarter-plane random walks.
-In \cite{malyshev1972analytical}, V.A.Malyshev reduced the lattice walk problem to a Riemann Boundary value problem (RBVP) with Carleman shift\cite{Litvinchuk2000} and solve it via comformal mapping.
-This approach was generalized and extended to enumeration of lattice walks in \cite{raschel2012counting}.
+Prior to combinatorial studies, probabilists developed analytical approaches for quarter-plane random walks.
+In \cite{malyshev1972analytical}, random walks were reduced to a Riemann boundary value problem (RBVP) with Carleman shift \cite{Litvinchuk2000}.
+This framework was later adapted for lattice walk enumeration in \cite{raschel2012counting}.